eshaffer321/Bank2Sheets/README.md

 [![Coverage Status](https://coveralls.io/repos/github/eshaffer321/boa-spreadsheet-api/badge.svg?branch=master)](https://coveralls.io/github/eshaffer321/boa-spreadsheet-api?branch=master)
 ![Docker Pulls](https://img.shields.io/docker/pulls/erickshaffer/boa-spreadsheet-api.svg)

+# Bank of America to Google Spreadsheet 🛑 Project Sunset Notice (May 2025)

+This project has been **officially sunset** and is no longer maintained.
+It remains public as a reference to a **personal finance automation project**
+that surprisingly received **8 GitHub stars and 4 forks**.

+---

+## 🏆 What It Was

+A personal web service to:
+- Scrape **Bank of America** transactions.
+- Re-categorize them with **custom rules**.
+- Insert them into a **Google Sheet** via API.

+---

+## 🛠️ Key Technologies
+- Python web scraper (external)
+- Node.js API server
+- Google Sheets API integration
+- Docker deployment support

+---

+## ⚠️ Status
+This project is **no longer maintained or recommended for active use**.
+It remains archived for historical and portfolio reference.

+> Shipped.
+Learned.
+Moving on.

 Bank transactions categorized automatically inserted into a [google sheet](https://docs.google.com/spreadsheets/d/14GYLeWTUBPFWYzXMAJJV4YPmwcsf6vabkQ0-CeHSqHQ/edit?usp=sharing).
 ## About
 The motivation behind this project is that my spouse and I have different bank accounts.
 I wanted to centralize our